nicksstapleton/blog/_posts/2023-09-07-logos-discounts.md

 ---
-title: 7 Discount Tips for Logos Bible Software [Base Packages and Resources]
+title: 7 Expert Tips for Discounts on Logos Base Packages and Resources
 header:
   teaser: https://files.logoscdn.com/v1/assets/13874871/optimized
 excerpt: Good news!
 There are several ways to save money and get discounts on Logos.